Official BWBL Rules

 stand and the batter following the previous hitter will be up to bat.

 C. Runners are not permitted to advance once the pitcher is in possession of the ball on the pitching rubber.

 1. All runners are to return to the last base touched when the pitcher is in possession of the ball and steps on the mound.

 2. If the runner has made a clear attempt to advance a base before the pitcher steps on the mound, he/she may proceed at their own risk of being tagged or plugged out.

-A. In all protested games, the decision of the League Commissioner and/or Commissioner is final.
+A. In all protested games, the decision of the League Commissioner, Council, and/or Team Captains is final.

 B. No protest of judgment calls will be permitted.

 C. In order for a protest of any sort to be filed, the decision to protest must be declared at the time of the alleged infraction.
 This declaration must be made before the next pitch is thrown.

 D. If a protest is called, the official count, number of outs, runners on base, and score will be recorded.